paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/2. Developer's Tools/README.md.md

 - __LOGNAME__ is an environment variable that contains the username of the account you're logged in as.
 - Files contain shell comands are called shell scripts.

-## 3. What is version control?
+# 2. What is version control?
-Version control helps you to create save points that will help you save a current state of your work.
+``Version control System (VCS)`` helps you to create save points that will help you save a current state of your work.

+``Commit`` - snapshot of your work.

+``Repository/repo`` - directory which contains all your work.

+A ``checkout`` is when content in the repository has been copied to the Working Directory.

+``Staging Area/Staging Index/Index`` - A file in the Git directory that stores information about what will go into your next commit.

+``SHA`` - ID number of the commit.

+``Branch`` -  new line of development is created that diverges from the main line of development.

+# 3. Create A Git Repo

+To create a new repository with Git, we'll use the ``git init`` command.